1. Lacking Confidence?

 To put it even more simply: Not being confident in yourself sucks.
 You’re worried about saying something stupid.
 You’re thinking about all the things that can go wrong.
 You feel uneasy, anxious, and like everyone’s always judging you.

 Do you think you might not be as confident as you could be?
-Life coach Celes Chua gives 8 examples of actions people with low confidence do:
+Celes Chua, an online life coach, provides 8 examples of actions people with low confidence do: